Article 8.8 - Structures & Uses Limited in Yards

 c) plazas associated with civic buildings or campus quadrangles that have been designed and approved for occasional use as secondary parking areas;

-d) the frontage along a Commercial Town Street for which specific streetscape plan and section have been adopted by the Board of Commissioners to include limited parking and access in a series of fronting yards.
+d) the frontage along a Retail/Mixed-Use Street for which specific streetscape plan and section have been adopted by the Board of Commissioners to include limited parking and access in a series of fronting yards.

 e) off-street parking lots in established setbacks and yards of golf clubhouses, configured to minimize conflicts between street vehicles and recreational carts, located a minimum of 800 feet from a designated thoroughfare(s), and compliant with all other design standards for parking lots.